x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

    > [!NOTE]
    > Separate multiple email addresses with commas.

-   Where `MailboxHierarchy-GUID` is the output you noted in *Step 3: Create the .csv files* and `folder_mapping.csv` is the map file that was generated in *Step 3: Create the .csv files*.
-Be sure to provide the full file path.
+   Where `folder_mapping.csv` is the map file that was generated in *Step 3: Create the .csv files* and `MailboxHierarchy-GUID` is the output you noted in *Step 3: Create the .csv files*.
+Be sure to provide the full file path to `folder_mapping.csv`.
 If the map file was moved for any reason, be sure to use the new location.

 5. Finally, start the migration using the following command in Exchange Online PowerShell: